BAgBAn/PyJobFeed/README.md

 # PyJobFeed
-Python app to fetch latest data from Job portal
+Python app to fetch latest data from Job portal like